ChuckCaplan/IEC-printer/arduino/README.md

-# IEC-printer
+# IEC-printer - Arduino Installation

 Forked from https://github.com/smdprutser/IEC-printer.

 Once working this Arduino sketch will send raw print data from a C64 to a Raspberry PI for printing to a USB printer.
-This is currently NOT WORKING for this use case.
+This is currently NOT WORKING.

 Make sure your project has a file named config.h with the following content:
 // WiFi credentials - REPLACE with your network details